Atheos/Atheos/notes.md

  * Amplify could be used to replace any promise requests used in Modal.js

 Backend:
  * I've created the backend and updated all references to it.
-I think I should find a better palce to host the JSON files as I don't want people pinging my server that often.
+I think I should find a better place to host the JSON files as I don't want people pinging my server that often.
  * Seems promising: https://jsonbin.io/pricing
  *